Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 ![Hashes cracked](/assets/img/Authority/Authority_05.png)

-So this password was not the password contained in the vaults. this is the password used to encrypt the vaults themselves.
-To decrypt these values you need to put each hash in its own file and then you can decrypt these with the following command
+So this password was not the password contained in the vaults.
+This is the password used to encrypt the vaults themselves.
+To decrypt these values you need to put each hash in its own file and then you can decrypt these with the following command:
 **hash file example**
 ```
 $ANSIBLE_VAULT;1.1;AES256